 Moreover, the link between the boy’s movements ‘charging’ and ‘the hill’ itself furthers the connection between man and nature.
 They are one in the same, presented in harmony.

 The end of the first stanza is enjambed, flowing directly into the second.
-This freedom of form is emblematic of the boy’s movements, running between the stanzas alike the meter of the poem.
+This freedom of form is emblematic of the boy’s movements, running between the stanzas like the meter of the poem.

-The unspoken communication between father and son is reflected again in the anthology.
-Appearing here, ‘but never said’, occurs in Trees as well, the focus on physical communicate surpassing that of verbal.
+The unspoken communication between father and son is reflected, again, in the anthology.
+Appearing here, ‘but never said’, occurs in Trees as well, the focus on physical communication surpassing that of verbal.
 This disregard of verbal communication is a faucet of Welsh masculinity which Sheers finds perplexing.
 Being a writer, his very means of living is communication, something Welsh men are normally reluctant to do.

 This stanza begins a quotation, what the father had been trying to tell his son.
 He focuses on the idea of generations of fathers and sons, the connection in a ‘line before you’.
 The importance of family is paramount here.
 Sheers understands the man’s pain at not being able to contribute to this line of heritage.

 The idea of ‘grains’ brings the idea of new life through nature.
-The planting of grains means the growing of plants, this seasonal change brining new life.
+The planting of grains means the growing of plants, this seasonal change bringing new life.